Night Wolves: Relationship with the Kremlin

 The club has close ties to Vladimir Putin and a generally Russian nationalist sentiment.
 Putin has described them as his "friends" and appeared at their rallies, riding a Harley-Davidson trike.
 Yale University historian Timothy Snyder believes it serves "as a paramilitary and propaganda arm of the Putin regime."

 The Night Wolves are funded by the Kremlin, receiving "several hundred million rubles a year" according to a report in 2013.
 In May 2015, Alexei Navalny claimed that the Russian government had given 56 million rubles to the group in the preceding year and a half.
 In October 2015, Night Wolves received a donation of 12,000,000 rubles from the Russian government to 'build a "Patriot" youth center in Sevastopol in Crimea'.

 The Night Wolves were referred to as "Putin's Angels" in western media coverage in 2015.

 Intervention in Ukraine

-Members of the Night Wolves have fought on the side of pro-Russian militants during the Crimean Crisis and the Donbas war.
+Members of the Night Wolves have fought on the side of pro-Russian militants during the annexation of Crimea and the Donbas war.
 They blockaded the main routes into Sevastopol and participated in attacks on a natural gas facility and the naval headquarters in the city.
 In April 2015, Agence France-Presse stated that Alexei Vereshchyagin had fought against Ukrainian government forces in Luhansk.

+The Night Wolves were also associated with fundraising for the Russian armed forces.
+In late 2024 Russian news outlets wrote the group was raising money to buy motorbikes for the Russian troops fighting in Ukraine.